-Your return may be examined for any of various reasons.
+Your return may be examined for any reason.
+During the examination process, you will be given information about your appeal rights.
 After the examination, if IRS proposes any changes to your tax, you may either agree with those changes and pay any additional tax, or you may disagree with the changes and appeal the decision.